lukasoppermann/style-dictionary-utils/README.md

 npm i -D json5
 ```

+## How to use style dictionary version 3?
+If you are not ready to upgrade to style dictinary version 3 you can continue using `style-dictionary-utils` by locking to `v2` currently [`v2.4.1`](https://github.com/lukasoppermann/style-dictionary-utils/tree/v2.4.1) version.

 ## Getting started

 The easiest way to use `style-dictionary-utils` is to import the prepared `StyleDictionary` object into your build file: